aib8/overeasy-topup/README.md

 # overeasy-topup
+This work is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/

 Author: Anna Blazejewska

 If you use this code please cite:
 Blazejewska et al., Slice-direction geometric distortion evaluation and correction with reversed slice-select gradient acquisitions., NeuroImage 2022.